-Whether you’re creating a monthly, quarterly, or annual report, you’ll want to include a clear summary of activity that indicates how your programs are trending.
+Whether you’re creating a monthly, quarterly, or annual report, you’ll want to include a clear summary of activity that indicates how your programmes are trending and the real PR ROI of each campaign.
 Here we see detailed brand and coverage summaries.

 Benchmarking, especially important for quarterly and annual reporting, allows you to compare yourself to the competition as well as your own performance in previous periods.
 In the charts above, share of voice is benchmarked both by reach and volume.